MicrosoftDocs/cpp-docs/docs/mfc/reference/extension-dll-macros.md

 ```

 ### Remarks
- The MFC OLE DLL is an extension DLL; in order for an extension DLL to get wired into a **CDynLinkLibrary** chain, it must create a **CDynLinkLibrary** object in the context of every module that will be using it. `AfxOleInitModule` creates the **CDynLinkLibrary** object in your regular DLL's context so that it gets wired into the **CDynLinkLibrary** object chain of the regular DLL.
+ The MFC OLE DLL is an MFC extension DLL; in order for an MFC extension DLL to get wired into a **CDynLinkLibrary** chain, it must create a **CDynLinkLibrary** object in the context of every module that will be using it. `AfxOleInitModule` creates the **CDynLinkLibrary** object in your regular MFC DLL's context so that it gets wired into the **CDynLinkLibrary** object chain of the regular MFC DLL.

  If you are building an OLE control and are using `COleControlModule`, you should not call **AfxOleInitModule** because the `InitInstance` member function for `COleControlModule` calls `AfxOleInitModule`.